-The faulty signals start in your heart’s two upper chambers, called atria.
-Sometimes, though, it can also make the two bottom chambers, called ventricles, beat too quickly.
-When that happens, your doctor will tell you that you've got a specific type of atrial fibrillation called AFib with rapid ventricular response.
-It makes your heart beat too fast.
+Sometimes the misfiring signals can also make your heart’s two bottom chambers, called ventricles, beat too quickly.
+That’s a specific type of atrial fibrillation called AFib with rapid ventricular response.

-Electrical signals make the heart beat in a coordinated way.
-First, the upper chambers called atria squeeze, or "contract."
-Then the signal travels to the lower chambers called ventricles.
-They squeeze and pump out blood to the lungs and body.
+Electrical signals make your heart beat in a coordinated way.
+First, the atria squeeze, or contract.
+Then the signal travels to the lower chambers, or ventricles.
+They squeeze and pump out blood to your lungs and body.

-In AFib, these signals don't fire normally.
+In AFib, these signals don't go out correctly.
 Instead of contracting, the atria quiver.
 The flutters are too weak to send enough blood into the ventricles.
 In AFib with rapid ventricular response, the ventricles also beat too fast.
-These beats are too weak to push enough blood out of the heart to the lungs and body.
+These beats are too weak to push enough blood out of the heart to your lungs and body.

 A normal heartbeat is 60 to 100 beats per minute (BPM).
-In AFib with RVR, the heart rate can reach more than 100 BPM.
+In AFib with RVR, your heart rate can reach more than 100 BPM.

 You're more likely to get atrial fibrillation if you have: